vbuterin/pybitcointools/README.md

 ### Useful links
 Another reminder, if you are doing something new with the library, whether a regular transaction, multisig, segwit or a coin you haven't worked with before, try it out in testnet first or alternatively with small amounts on the mainnet.
-The original pybitcointools had numerous issues where people lost money either due to not understanding what they were doing or faulty code.
+The original pybitcointools had issues opened in Github where people lost money either due to not understanding what they were doing or because of bugs.

 Here are some links to testnet faucets: